abfleishman/active-learning-detect/README.md

 ### On Linux box aka Model (re)training env
-Run the devops/dsvm/deploy_dsvm.sh scrript to create a VM for this process. follow the instructions [here]()
+Run the devops/dsvm/deploy_dsvm.sh script to create a VM for this process. follow the instructions [here]()

 ### Tagger machine(s) (could be same as Linux box or separate boxes\vms)
 1) Have Python 3.6+ up and running
 TODO: add section for installing python
-If you do not have python 3.6+ downlaod [anaconda python](https://www.anaconda.com/distribution/#download-section)
+If you do not have python 3.6+ download [anaconda python](https://www.anaconda.com/distribution/#download-section)
 ```
 python --version

 python -m pip install azure.storage.blob
 ```
 3) Clone this repo, copy  updated config.ini from Model re-training box (as it has Azure Blob Storage and other generic info already).
-4) Update  _config.ini_ values for _# Tagger Machine_ section:    This is a temperary directory, and the process will delete all the files every time you label so do not use an existing dir that you care about `tagging_location=D:\temp\NewTag`
+4) Update  _config.ini_ values for _# Tagger Machine_ section:    This is a temporary directory, and the process will delete all the files every time you label so do not use an existing dir that you care about `tagging_location=D:\temp\NewTag`